-If an existing resident (in building longer than 14 days) or responsible party (deciding for resident) declines testing or if resident is unable to be tested and was potentially exposed to COVID-19 as determined through contact tracing, the resident will be cared for in a COVID-19 potentially exposed (Yellow) Zone (if one exists) or alternatively be cared for in their room with door closed and some negative air flow created which exhausts air to outside until at least 14 days (or longer, if necessary) after any known exposure.
+If an existing resident (in building longer that 14 days) or responsible party (deciding for resident) declines testing or if resident is unable to be tested and was potentially exposed to COVID-19 as determined through contact tracing, the resident will be cared for in a COVID-19 potentially exposed (Yellow) Zone (if one exists) or alternatively be cared for in their room with door closed and some negative air flow created which exhausts air to outside until at least 14 days after any known exposure.
 If these residents develop symptoms consistent with COVID-19 the testing request will be re-visited with the resident or responsible party.

-If a newly admitted resident declines testing or if resident is unable to be tested and who has no confirmed situation of potentially being exposed to COVID-19 as determined through contact tracing has declined testing the resident will be quarantined to their room and placed under Transmission-Based Precautions for 14 days (or longer, if necessary) as per PA HAN 496, page 3.
-If these residents develop symptoms consistent with COVID-19 the testing request will be re-visited with the resident or responsible party and PA Department of Health guidance PA HAN 517 will be followed for Discontinuation of Transmission-Based Precautions for Patients with COVID-19.
+If a newly admitted resident declines testing or if resident is unable to be tested and who has no confirmed situation of potentially being exposed to COVID-19 as determined through contact tracing has declined testing the resident will be quarantined to their room and placed under Transmission-Based Precautions for 14 days as per PA HAN 496, page 3.
+If these residents develop symptoms consistent with COVID-19 the testing request will be re-visited with the resident or responsible party.